Back in 2010, we shifted the focus of our sustainability reporting and stopped producing hardcopy reports.

 Putting digital at the heart of our approach

-This was because there were some pretty practical things that seemed wrong about this approach - such as not knowing who was reading it, it was out of date once printed and we simply weren’t making what we're best at - digital entertainment.
-By changing our mindset about the purpose of reporting, we felt we could unlock a bigger opportunity to engage people in the story behind what we’re doing to become a more responsible and sustainable business.
+This was because there were some pretty practical things that seemed wrong with this approach: we didn’t know who was reading it; it was out of date once printed; and we simply weren’t making the most of what we're best at - digital entertainment.
+By changing our mind-set about the purpose of reporting, we felt we could unlock a bigger opportunity to engage people in the story behind what we’re doing to become a more responsible and sustainable business.

 Empowering employees to tell our story

 Our approach to reporting includes sharing lots of short films, stories and interviews all told by Virgin Media people.
 Think of them as snapshots into what we’re doing to become a more sustainable business.
 But rather than taking the usual top-down, corporate approach, we wanted to do things a little differently.
 So we gave our employees hand-held cameras and got them to film stuff for us to show ‘behind the scenes’ of our sustainability story.

 So far, over 600 staff and suppliers have helped us make our sustainability films.
 For amusement, we’ve put together all the “outtakes” from our first film, made back in 2011, here.

 Evolving our reporting in 2014